-Last year, 11 million Americans abused prescription opioids, 1 million used heroin, and over 2 million were suffering with a drug use disorder due to either heroin or prescription opioids.
+Last year, 11 million Americans abused prescription opioids, 1 million used heroin, and over 2 million were suffering from a drug use disorder due to either heroin or prescription opioids.

 The Opioid Epidemic Has Been Declared a National Emergency

-- Expanding the access to telemedicine for areas most affected by the opioid crisis.
+- Expanding access to telemedicine for areas most affected by the opioid crisis.